dantegates/dantegates.github.io/_posts/2026-08-31-what-is-the-posterior-and-why-does-it-matter?.md

 * What if we [modeled the returns as a time series](https://www.pymc.io/projects/examples/en/latest/time_series/stochastic_volatility.html) instead of a static distribution?
 * What if we fit the model to a portfolio of funds, accounting for the covariance between them?
+* What if we simulated the rates of return over an $n$ year period?
+How often does this strategy produces a loss after $n$ years?
 * How could we use [Bayesian decision theory](https://www.cambridge.org/core/books/bayesian-optimization/introduction/B855B6A81FA1DF897C389F8B017AE891) to learn a long-term strategy over time?
 * $\ldots$